Orzo Vegan Pasta with Basil & Veggies

 This post may contain affiliate links.
 Read my full disclosure here.

-This colorful Orzo Pasta Salad is nutritious, filling, and can be made in about 20 minutes.
+This colorful Orzo Vegan Pasta Salad is nutritious, and filling and can be made in about 20 minutes.
 It’s loaded with green peas, tomatoes, basil, and a simple balsamic dijon dressing that is absolutely delicious!

 Many people have never heard of orzo and often ask if it’s a grain, rice, or pasta.
 The simple answer is that orzo is pasta that has an oval shape and looks a lot to me like slivered almonds.